 While climax control condoms aren’t proven to cure premature ejaculation, they work by desensitizing the penis, similar to anesthetic creams.
 Like the creams, these condoms can be used with behavioral techniques to improve results.
 Some common brands include Trojan Extended Pleasure and Durex Condom Prolong.

 A quick online search will pull up many natural supplements proclaiming to treat premature ejaculation.
 Let’s look at some of these options to see if the research stands up to the claims.

 Zinc is a natural mineral that our bodies use for many purposes, from boosting our immune system to ensuring a healthy metabolism.
 But, can zinc really help premature ejaculation?

-Some studies in rats showed that zinc help to increase ejaculation time and increase testosterone levels while another study of 91 men with lifelong PE showed that about 60% of men taking a zinc containing supplement were able to increase ejaculation times by about 30 seconds.
+Some studies in rats showed that zinc help to increase ejaculation time and increase testosterone levels while another study of 91 men with lifelong PE showed that about 60% of men taking a zinc containing supplement (EndEP) were able to increase ejaculation times by about 30 seconds.

 While these studies are promising, they are animal based or small studies that need more research to show that they really help to treat premature ejaculation.
 Right now, we can’t recommend zinc to cure premature ejaculation.

 Of course, zinc should be a natural part of a healthy diet.
 The National Institute of Health (NIH) recommends that men should get 11mg of zinc daily, so it can’t hurt for all men to stick to these guidelines.
 Some foods rich in zinc include seafood, lean meats and legumes.